Inspired by Dorothy Dandridge, these vegan hush puppies, with my herby ranch or Sriracha maple sauce, are the ultimate comfort food.

 - Using a 1 Tbsp measuring spoon, measure out 1 slightly heaping Tbsp of dough.
 With your fryer skimmer, lower the dough, loosely shaped like a ball, into the hot oil.

 - Make two more hush puppy dough balls, and lower those into the hot oil as well.
-I prefer to fry 3 hush puppies at a time, but I lower them into the oil separately to avoid having them stick together in the pot.
+I prefer to fry 3 hush puppies at a time, but I lower them into the oil separately to avoid them sticking together in the pot.

 Fry for 2-4 minutes

-- Fry the hush puppies for 2-4 minutes, until they have turned a golden brown color on the outside.
+- Fry the hush puppies for 2-4 minutes, until they turn a golden brown color on the outside.

-- Note: if the hush puppies are cooking faster than 2-4 minutes or burning, simply lower the heat a bit to cool down the oil.
-And if the oil gets too cold and the hush puppies aren’t getting golden brown in 2-4 minutes, simply turn the heat back up.
+- Note: if the hush puppies are cooking faster than 2-4 minutes, simply lower the heat a bit to cool down the oil.
+And if the oil gets too cold, simply turn the heat back up.
 You will have to adjust the oil as you fry.

-- Place the fried hush puppies on a plate lined with a paper towel to remove excess oil.
+- Once the hush puppies turn golden brown, take them out of the oil with your fryer skimmer, and place them on a plate lined with a paper towel to remove excess oil.

-- Repeat the process until all the dough has been fried.
+- Repeat the process until you've fried all the dough.

 - Note: once the hush puppies have cooled down, if you open one up and find that you didn’t fry them long enough, simply lower the hush puppies back down into the hot oil, and fry for another minute or two.